vviguie/hugo-website/content/courses/GETEC/session1.md

 - The [Global Carbon project](https://www.globalcarbonproject.org/products/internetResources.htm#General) references many internet resources on climate change and emissions.
 - The [EPA website](https://www.epa.gov/ghgemissions/overview-greenhouse-gases) provides a nice introduction to what is climate change and what are greenhouse gases.
 - The [WRI website](https://www.wri.org/blog/2020/02/greenhouse-gas-emissions-by-country-sector) and its [Climate Watch](https://www.wri.org/initiatives/climate-watch) platform, provides clear explanations about where the emissions come from, and the link with economic activity.
+- [MIT](https://climate.mit.edu/) and [NASA](https://climate.nasa.gov/) websites on climate change provide clear introductory articles and great infographics.
+So does [Imperial College website](https://www.imperial.ac.uk/grantham/publications/climate-change-faqs/)
 - [Map of observed temperature changes everywhere in the world](https://www.carbonbrief.org/mapped-how-every-part-of-the-world-has-warmed-and-could-continue-to-warm) on carbonbrief.org.
 - The [Interactive atlas of the last IPCC report](https://interactive-atlas.ipcc.ch/)
 - Climate Action Tracker (https://climateactiontracker.org/)
+Here are a few ideas of websites with basic information on climate change (many other exist) :
+- [Our World in data](https://ourworldindata.org/) to get key figures on climate change.